refirebase/refirebase.github.io/index.md

 layout: home
 ---

-# Refirebase Documentation
+# Refirebase

 Refirebase is a simple library that allows you to use Firebase Realtime Database, Firestore, Storage and Authentication as a state management solution in your JavaScript application.

+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View it on GitHub][Refirebase Repository]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/refirestore/refirestore#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/refirebase/refirebase#contributing).

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}